 Set a clear meeting agenda with agreed-upon timings for each section.
 To avoid overruns, it's a good idea to coordinate with all of your speakers before the meeting and remind them to keep an eye on the time.
 It will help you stay focused and on track during the session.

 Also read: how to create an online meeting agenda

 6. Have a moderator: Add some pizzazz to your all hands meetings by assigning a moderator!
 Not only will they help keep the discussion moving smoothly, but they'll also ensure that everyone has a chance to chime in.

 The moderator can introduce speakers, facilitate discussion, and keep an eye on the overall flow of the meeting.
 Not only will this help keep things focused and productive, but it'll also ensure that no one gets left out of the discussion.

-7. Motivate your team: Add some fun and team bonding to your all-hands meetings by incorporating activities that strengthen your company culture and motivate remote teams.
-Host virtual team-building activities: Some many online games and activities can help teams bond and build relationships, even when working remotely.
+7. Motivate your team: Add some fun and team bonding to your all hands meetings.
+Incorporate activities that strengthen your company culture and motivate remote teams.
+Host virtual ice breakers or team-building activities.

 8. Encourage social interaction: Set aside time for team members to chat and catch up with each other in small groups or as a whole team.

 9. Recognize and celebrate achievements: Take time to recognize and celebrate team members' accomplishments, such as meeting a goal or completing a project.
 This can build morale and motivate team members to do their best.